robert-laws/2018-01-video-learn-todo-mvc/README.md

   - doctor model with name
   - appointment model with date and doctor_id foreign key
   - doctor show.html.erb view with list of appointments

+# Nested resource

+  - goal is to have /doctors/:doctor_id/patients